War of the Keys: Forces

 Sources generally refer to the pope's forces as the "papal army" or "army of the lord pope".
 Gregory himself called it the "army of the church" (exercitus ecclesie) and in one instance the "army of Christ".
 Richard of San Germano describes the papal army as "enemies bearing the sign of the keys" (clavigeros hostes) and clavesignati ('key-signed'), a play on crucesignati (cross-signed), which was the common term for crusaders.
 These are references to the insignia of the keys that appeared on the papal banners.
 The keys were also apparently sewn onto clothing over the breast in imitation of the cross borne by crusaders.
 The conventional name "War of the Keys" is a reference to this insignia.
+It has been favoured by scholars "because it embodies the quasi-crusade status of the campaign".

 The papal army contained both knights and infantry.
 It was mostly raised in the Papal States and in Tuscany.
 These, however, could not supply a large enough army for Gregory's purposes, and so he sought to raise troops abroad.
 He sent requests throughout the Holy Roman Empire: to the German princes, to the Lombard League and to the Republic of Genoa.
 He also came to employ many mercenaries from France, England and Spain.
 Bishops Milo of Beauvais and Hugh of Clermont brought troops from France.
 That a few Germans heeded the pope's call is known from the fact that Frederick later pardoned them.
 Gregory was still trying to raise troops as late as June 1229, when he asked the infante Peter of Portugal to bring knights to Italy to fight Frederick.
 The army of 1228 was deployed in three units against Ancona, Spoleto and the Campania.
-On 21 December 1228, when Gregory wrote to King Eric XI of Sweden, requesting financial aid, he confirmed that his forces were already divided into three armies.
+On 21 December 1228, when Gregory wrote to King Eric XI of Sweden requesting financial aid, he confirmed that his forces were already divided into three armies.

 The papal commanders were John of Brienne, Cardinal Giovanni Colonna, Cardinal Pelagius of Albano and the papal chaplain Pandulf of Anagni, acting as papal legate.
 John is sometimes seen as the overall commander of the papal forces, but this is not clear from the sources.
 He was joined by his nephew, Walter IV of Brienne, who claimed the principality of Taranto and the county of Lecce in the Kingdom of Sicily.
 His northern army facing Ancona had the more urgent task, but the southern army facing Sicily under Pandulf seems to have been the main force.
 The southern army was drawn mainly from the Papal States.
 It also contained many Sicilian exiles and was even captained by two, counts Thomas of Molise and Roger of Aquila.
 These two armies are easily identified through the sources.
 They are the second and third, but of the first army mentioned by the pope no details or names of commanders have come down.